 In 2010, the American Association of Poison Control Centers reported 4282 toxic exposures to carbamazepine .
 Of these, 2248 were reportedly isolated ingestions.
 Among the 1489 patients who sought treatment, there was one death and 538 patients who experienced moderate or major toxicity .

 The toxicology, diagnosis, and management of acute carbamazepine poisoning are discussed here.
 The clinical use of carbamazepine and chronic complications related to its use are reviewed separately.
-(See "Overview of the management of epilepsy in adults" and "Overview of the treatment of seizures and epileptic syndromes in children" and "Antiepileptic drugs: Mechanism of action, pharmacology, and adverse effects".)
+(See "Overview of the management of epilepsy in adults" and "Seizures and epilepsy in children: Initial treatment and monitoring" and "Antiepileptic drugs: Mechanism of action, pharmacology, and adverse effects".)

 PHARMACOLOGY AND CELLULAR TOXICOLOGY